wingovers/HeightExpandingNSTextViewforSwiftUI/README.md

 * take away spell checking and autocomplete, among other things

 Bugs:
-At the moment it has a slight shudder on load because I don't have the right magic CGFloat as the dynamicHeight default value for that font.
-I'm trying to figure out how to set that programmatically.
+* Incompatible with .layoutPriority being set on any parent/aunt/uncle views, even if the priority for this view is higher by a million points.
+Ugh.
+Radar filed.
+* There can be a slight shudder in the render on load due to the initial value for dynamicHeight being set without perfect accuracy.
+Right now I'm setting it with a magic multiplier against the font size, but there's probably a better way to piece together all the padding and height dimensions.
+This was also an issue in Asperi's UIKit version.